-If the oven is on its highest temperature setting any a dish towel is hung from the door handle, the towel can become dangerously heated.
+If the oven is on its highest temperature setting and a dish towel is hung from the door handle, the towel can become dangerously heated.
 If the conditions are right this can cause the dish towel to catch fire and start a fire.

-Tip 10: Don’t place flammable items on a stove top
+Tip 10: Don’t place flammable items on a stovetop

 When the rest of your countertop is already covered with stuff it can be tempting to use your stovetop temporarily as somewhere to lay things down.
 On balance, it’s probably not a great idea.

 My wife and I cook in our kitchen, and now so do our children.
 I need more than ten fingers to count the number of times one of us has left a gas ring burning on low.
 The trouble is that the short gas flame is easy to miss unless you look carefully.

 Inevitably, laying down a dishtowel on the stovetop where a gas ring is burning can lead to a fire breaking out.
 But obviously, more than towels could be set down on a stovetop, such as toys and packaging left my kids.
 But when you are short of space it’s easy to place a wood or plastic chopping board on a stovetop.